Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/04-network-hub.md

 ```PowerShell
 terraform apply -var="subscription_id=$ARM_SUBSCRIPTION_ID" -var="tenant_id=$tenantId" -var="client_id=$servicePrincipalId" -var="client_secret=$servicePrincipalKey" -var="resource_group_name=$backendResourceGroupName" -var="storage_account_name=$backendStorageAccountName" -var="container_name=$backendContainername" -var="access_key=$layerNametfstate"
 ```

+After the domain controller is up and running, you will need to update the DNS on the vnet to use the domain controller for routing.

+1. Locate the private IP address of your domain controller.
+(It should be a 10.X IP address)
+2. In the portal, navigate to Settings-> DNS servers
+3. Choose Custom, input your domain controller's IP address and hit Save.
+4. Restart your jumpbox VM and domain controller to propagate the new DNS settings.

 If you get an error about changes to the configuration, go with the `-reconfigure` flag option.